usc-isi-i2/kgtk/docs/transform/sample.md

 A probability option, `--probability frac`, determines the probability that an input record is passed to the standard output file.
 The probability ranges from 0.0 to 1.0, with 1 being the default.
+The sampling probaility is applied to each record (edge or node) in the input file independently.
+The number of records in the output file might not be exactly the same as the fraction times the number of records in the input file.

 This command defaults to `--mode=NONE` since it doesn't attach special meaning to particular columns.